 Heat stroke will occur if a vulnerable person does not get out of the heat in time.
 It is a medical emergency and can be fatal.
 If an individual has heat stroke 9-1-1 must be called immediately.
 Bring the victim indoors away from sunlight, lie them down, remove unnecessary clothing, cool their body with cold compresses and watch for signs of rapidly progressive heat stroke in which they have difficulty breathing, seize or lose consciousness.
 If they are unconscious you cannot give them fluids.
 Only if they are alert, awake and able to swallow will you be able to give fluids.
 Do not give medications to reduce the fever such as aspirin or acetaminophen since their body may not be able to metabolize them properly and this could make matters worse.

+Young children and elderly individuals may have issues adjusting to the outside environment and may be more prone to dehydration.
+Those with medical conditions such as heart, lung, thyroid disease can be at risk as well.
+If you’ve ever suffered from heat stroke you can be vulnerable again.
+And many medications could make you susceptible such as diuretics, vasodilators and beta-blockers for blood pressure and antidepressants.
 The biggest risk comes when we are unprepared.
 Having an unusual cool week prior to a heat warning could preclude many from taking proper precautions.
 Staying indoors, checking air conditioning and fan devices to make sure they work properly, wearing cooler clothing is just the beginning.
 Stocking up and planning to hydrate frequently is paramount because when death occurs to excessive heat, dehydration is the main culprit.

-Bring your pets indoors, and watch your kids, friends and family members frequently.
-If they are beginning to succumb to the heat, they may be quiet and not be able to voice it.
+Bring your pets in doors, and watch your kids, friends and family members frequently.
+If they are beginning to sucumb to the heat, they may be quiet and not be able to voice it.

 Avoid drinking alcohol in the heat.
 It can dehydrate you more and worsen the situation.